-My opinions regarding potential causes of Mrs. Dyer developing bladder cancer have been formed by building a differential etiology of competing risks.
-This differential diagnosis is something that I do daily as a clinician, where I observe signs and symptoms in a patient to formulate potential diagnoses that could be the cause of the aforementioned signs and symptoms.
-In a similar manner when assessing risk factors for developing bladder cancer, I incorporate the patient's known risk factors, weighted by their relative risk associated with bladder cancer, in order to provide an opinion on the factors most likely responsible for causing their bladder cancer.
+In terms of evaluating Mr. Fiolek's risk of urothelial cancer development, he has a few risk factors that are well known causes of urothelial cancer.
+My opinions regarding potential causes of Mr. Fiolek developing urothelial cancer have been formed by building a differential diagnosis of competing risks.
+This differential diagnosis is something that I do on a daily basis as a clinician, where I observe signs and symptoms in a patient to formulate potential diagnoses that could be the cause of the aforementioned signs and symptoms.
+In a similar manner when assessing risk factors for developing upper tract urothelial cancer, I incorporate the patient's known risk factors, weighted by their relative risk associated with urothelial cancer, in order to provide an opinion on the factors most likely responsible for causing their urothelial cancer.

-A. Differential Etiology/ Diagnosis
+A. Differential Etiology/Diagnosis